 4. Protect others in your family

-According to the AARP Public Policy Institute‡, one in five elderly Americans are victims of financial exploitation each year.
+According to the AARP Public Policy Institute‡, elder Americans lose $28.3 billion a year in financial exploitation.
 One of the easiest ways the older generation is caught in a scam is through the idea a family member is in danger.
 The scammers will call and say a grandchild is in need of money because of an emergency.
 They might ask for gift cards or a wire transfer.
 Before you do anything, verify the relative is actually in danger, even if the person on the phone says to keep it confidential.
+Encourage older friends and family to not answer the phone for numbers they do not recognize and to hang up quickly if they think it is scam.

 Vigilance is key when trying to stay safe online.
 If something looks weird or feels off, confirm before you click on anything or enter personal data.
 A personal banker can help answer your questions about how to stay safe online.